dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

 This standard assumes dapp developer responsibility for how a canister should:
 - Ensure that all entries are free from malicious intent.
-- Handle entries that become malicious over time.
+- Handle entries of entities that become malicious over time.

 ## Method